 Even if you're in an Internet cafe or using a WiFi connection that you don't completely trust, it's safe to enter your Master Password and access your Dashlane account.
 This is because your Master Password is never sent over the Internet.

 How it works

-Your master password is like a key to a safe.
+Your Master Password is like a key to a safe.
 The key is stored nowhere but in your head.
 If you have the correct key, you can open the safe.
 If not, the safe will remain closed.
-But the key never moves with the safe; it always remains with you.
+Only you have the key.

 Additionally, Dashlane Premium users can use the Dashlane VPN for additional security when on unsecure networks such as free WiFi hotspots.
 For more information, see What is VPN protection and what is it for?